Web Loom logo

 function GreenhouseList() {

-// greenHouses, isLoading, error are now plain React state —
+// greenHouses, isLoading, error are now plain React values —

-// they trigger re-renders automatically when the ViewModel updates them.
+// they trigger re-renders automatically when the ViewModel's signals change.

 }